owenmackwood/simgen/README.md

 # simgen
-Generates, compiles, and runs C code to simulate recurrent neural networks in a configuration dependent manner.
+Generates, compiles, and runs a C program to simulate recurrent neural networks in a configuration dependent manner.

 ## What is this for?